saboor989/5443-Big-Data-saboor/Program1-writeup.md

 The difference observed is only in few 100 bytes . when calculating the percentage The 100 bytes comes around .001 % or .003 % only.

-The .csv the gzip reduces size by few 100's bytes compared to zip The .sql the gzip reduces size by few 100's bytes compared to zip The .xml the gzip reduces size by few 100's bytes compared to zip The .yml the gzip reduces size by few 100's bytes compared to zip
+The .csv the gzip reduces size by few 100's bytes compared to zip.
+The .sql the gzip reduces size by few 100's bytes compared to zip.
+The .xml the gzip reduces size by few 100's bytes compared to zip.
+The .yml the gzip reduces size by few 100's bytes compared to zip.

 zip or Gzip
 =============